KMartinSA/Autotest/README.md

 The page will reload when you make changes.
 You may also see any lint errors in the console.

-You can also use other npm commands like test, build, and eject if you don't mind reading further on those.
+You can also use other npm commands to test, build, and eject if you don't mind reading further on those.

 <h2 align="center" color="Blue"> ⚛️ Testing the App </h2>

-Testing for any application is vital to make sure that all the elements of the app are viewed, and usable and that any functionality works as expected.
-There are various forms of testing approaches that we can use in this instance that are listed as different versions of hats (time stuff).
-In this instance, I have started with using a blue hat and looking at what I am testing and why.
+Testing for any application is vital to ensure that all the elements of the app are viewed, and usable and that any functionality works as expected.
+There are various testing approaches that we can use in this instance there are methods listed as different versions of hats (timestuff n.d.).
+In this instance, I have started using a blue hat method by looking at what I am testing and why.
 I am testing the code, functionality, accessibility, and app elements, as this is a small app I am not looking at security, performance, or stress testing currently.
 The next step is white hat testing which looks at the tools and resources I need for testing, as this is a react app.
-I can utilize some of the built-in libraries to cover all our testing with JEST and react-dom snapshots, and for accessibility, I will use Lighthouse which is a built-in tool of Chrome.
+I can utilize some of the built-in libraries to cover all our testing with JEST and react-dom snapshots and for accessibility.
+I will use Lighthouse which is a built-in tool of Chrome.

-Two of the main methods you can implement testing with are either Automation or Manual, many places will still use both to cover all aspects.
+Two of the main methods for testing are Automation and manual testing.
+Many testers still use both to this day to cover more.

 ### Automated Testing
-Automated testing is where you can use software or tools to do your testing, this can save a lot of time and effort compared to
+Automated testing is where you can use software or tools to do your testing, this saves a lot of time and effort compared to manual testing.
+When testing is set up like this from the beginning of development it reduces the defects being raised, the amount of time fixing bugs and tech debt from increasing.

-Automating testing is REACT has an inbuilt testing functionality called Jest that uses the react-dom module to see if elements are the application as expected.
+REACT has an inbuilt testing functionality called Jest that uses the react-dom module to see if elements are the application as expected.
 The tests that are used are in a file called App.test.js, you can run it in the VSC terminal at any time with the following command:

 `npm test`